-(See also Return of Service, generally, page 15)
+(See also Return of Service, generally, page 17)

 Practice Tip: Review a copy of the return before it is filed.
 The return should establish that service complied precisely with the court's order.
 Avoid "served per 106 order" as it is conclusory.
 Compare the affidavit, order and return, and confirm each is consistent with the other.
+If a filed return is conclusory or otherwise defective, consider re-serving the defendant and obtaining a proper return.
+If a belated attack is made on a filed return, consider amending pursuant to Rule 118, discussed at page 23.